 Our digestive tract bears the unfortunate brunt of our modern-day life.
 Processed foods, genetics, stress, and the environment impact our gut more than we know.
-And there's nothing like an out-of-whack microbiome to get you down in the dumps (whoops, another one!).
+And there's nothing like an out-of-whack microbiome to get you down in the dumps.

 Welcome.
 I'm Kali.
 I've made it my mission to get to know digestion as personally as possible.
 Wondering if I can help you?
 Give a shout for a free, 15 minute consult.
-I promise to keep the corny puns to a minimum.
+I promise to keep the digestion puns to a minimum.